 [Relevant email address]

-In the event that you do not disclose any of the documents mentioned above, we would be grateful if you could confirm that a search has been conducted and no results have been found.
-We may in due course, request sight of the search terms that were used and the results of the searches conducted.
+Should you not disclose any of the above documents mentioned above, please confirm that a search has in fact been conducted and that no results have been found.
+We may at some future time ask to see the search terms used and the results of the searches you carried out.

-It may be helpful for you to know that a request for information under the General Data Protection Regulation 2018 should be responded to within 40 days.
+For your information, requests for information made under the General Data Protection Regulation 2018 should be responded to in writing within 40 days.
 The Information Commissioner’s guidance suggests that any request should be dealt with promptly and the 40 days period is the very maximum amount of time to furnish the data subject with the relevant data